luisbocanegra/plasma-smart-video-wallpaper-reborn/README.md

 2. **Reboot**

-3. If after that the video doesn't play, fails to loop or crashes your Desktop, try switching the Qt Media backend to `gstreamer` (default is `ffmpeg`):
+3. If after that the video doesn't play, fails to loop or crashes your Desktop (remove the plugin configuration using `sed` command above if needed), try switching the Qt Media backend to `gstreamer` (default is `ffmpeg`):

     Create the file `~/.config/plasma-workspace/env/qt-media-backend.sh`